aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/40-hit-counter/600-permissions.md

 Go back to `hitcounter.ts` construct and add the following highlighted lines:

 {{<highlight ts "hl_lines=34-35">}}
-import * as lambda from "aws-cdk-lib/aws-lambda";
+import * as lambda from 'aws-cdk-lib/aws-lambda';
-import * as dynamodb from "aws-cdk-lib/aws-dynamodb";
+import * as dynamodb from 'aws-cdk-lib/aws-dynamodb';
-import { Construct } from "constructs";
+import { Construct } from 'constructs';
-import { NodejsFunction } from "aws-cdk-lib/aws-lambda-nodejs";
+import { NodejsFunction } from 'aws-cdk-lib/aws-lambda-nodejs';
-import * as path from "path";
+import * as path from 'path';

 export interface HitCounterProps {
   /** the function for which we want to count url hits **/